 路 Follow up with Title IX Office, faculty, and provider(s) as required/needs dictate.

-The Title IX Office coordinates reasonable modifications for students based on pregnancy, childbirth, lactation, termination of pregnancy, or related medical conditions/recovery therefrom.
+The Title IX Office coordinates reasonable accommodations for students based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom.
 Support of these individuals is an iterative and interactive process.
 Due to the unique nature of each student鈥檚 needs and circumstances, the Title IX Office鈥檚 approach to every case is individualized.

-Examples of common modifications coordinated through our office may include (but not be limited to): breaks during class to express breast milk, breastfeed, or attend to health needs associated with pregnancy or related conditions including eating, drinking, or using the restroom; intermittent absences to attend medical appointments; access to online or homebound education; changes in schedule or course sequence; extensions of time for coursework and rescheduling of tests and examinations; allowing a student to sit or stand or carry/keep water nearby; counseling; changes in physical space or supplies (larger desk, footrest, etc); elevator access; or other changes to policies, practices, or procedures (34 C.F.R. 搂 106.40(C)).
+Examples of common accommodations coordinated through our office may include (but not be limited to): breaks during class to express breast milk, breastfeed, or attend to health needs associated with pregnancy or related conditions including eating, drinking, or using the restroom; intermittent absences to attend medical appointments; access to online or homebound education; changes in schedule or course sequence; extensions of time for coursework and rescheduling of tests and examinations; allowing a student to sit or stand or carry/keep water nearby; counseling; changes in physical space or supplies (larger desk, footrest, etc); elevator access; or other changes to policies, practices, or procedures.

 路 Alter or remove essential requirements